Abuse Lookup API

 It is returned for one of the following reasons:

-• If the API usage limit has reached for the free subscriptions, or paid subscriptions with the status 'past due', 'deleted' or 'trial expired'.
+• If the API usage limit has reached for the paid subscriptions with the status 'past due', 'deleted' or 'trial expired'.

 • If the surcharge API usage limit has reached against the subscribed plan.